iamdonovan/spymicmac/doc/spymicmac/index.rst

 spymicmac API
 =================================

-spymicmac modules and shell scripts
+The ``spymicmac`` API documentation is divided into the following sections for the python modules and command-line tools, respectively:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :hidden:

    modules/index
    scripts/index